-- 1. Navigate to the cost categories, accounts, or departments dimension version web page for the cost model. - 2.
-In the upper right corner of the page, do one of the following: - To add or edit records to an existing dimension table, click the ellipse button and select Download table. - To add records by starting with an empty spreadsheet template, click the ellipse button and select Download template. - 3.
-Open the spreadsheet, or save the spreadsheet to a location and then open it. - 4.
+- 1. Go to the cost categories, accounts, or departments dimension version web page for the cost model. - 2.
+In the upper right corner of the page, do one of the following: - To add or edit records to an existing dimension table, select the ellipse button ..., and select Download table. - To add records by starting with an empty spreadsheet template, select the ellipse button ..., and select Download template. - 3.
+Open the spreadsheet, or save the spreadsheet to a location, and then open it. - 4.
 Complete each required column.
-Refer to the Instructions tab in the spreadsheet for column descriptions. - 5.
-After making your changes, save the spreadsheet. - 6.
-In the cost categories, accounts, or departments dimension version web page, click the ellipse button ... and select Upload Table. - 7.
+See the Instructions tab in the spreadsheet for column descriptions. - 5.
+After making your changes, save the spreadsheet.

+- 6. In the cost categories, accounts, or departments dimension version web page, select the ellipse button, and select Upload Table. - 7.
 The Upload file to Axiom database? prompt, click Upload.

-A success message will display at the top of the page and your changes will display in the table.
+A success message appears at the top of the page, and your changes appear in the table.